The All Heart Home Care team

 Ben knows what it takes to build a team you can trust with someone’s life.

 He learned it in the deserts of Iraq, leading airmen through two combat tours as a United States Air Force supervisor.
-He knew it, watching his family care for the people they loved most.
+He learned it by watching his family care for the people they loved most.
 And he learned it the hard way — losing his grandfather to dementia, his uncle to heart disease, and his father to cancer.

-When Ben completed his military service, he carried those principles into his education and career.
-He earned a Master’s degree in Organizational Management from Ashford University and a Bachelor’s degree in Technical Management with an emphasis in Human Resources from DeVry University.
-He went on to work with multiple companies in human resources, helping organizations hire strategically, build strong teams, and accomplish their goals.
+When his service ended, Ben carried those principles into his career.
+He earned a Master’s degree in Organizational Management from Ashford University and a Bachelor’s in Technical Management from DeVry University, then spent years in human resources helping organizations build strong teams.

-Ben doesn’t just review resumes and conduct interviews.
-He builds the foundation of everything All Heart does — because every caregiver he hires becomes part of someone’s family story.
-He applies the same standards he learned in the Air Force: rigorous training, thorough vetting, accountability, and a commitment to excellence that never wavers.
+As Senior Hiring Manager at All Heart Home Care, Ben doesn’t just review resumes.
+Every caregiver he hires becomes part of someone’s family story.
+He applies the same standards he learned in the Air Force — rigorous training, thorough vetting, and a commitment to excellence that never wavers.

 He looks for more than qualifications on paper.
 He looks for heart.
-For people who understand that caregiving isn’t just a job — it’s showing up for someone’s grandfather, someone’s mother, someone’s loved one on their hardest days.
+People who understand that caregiving isn’t just a job — it’s showing up for someone’s grandfather, someone’s mother, someone’s loved one on their hardest days.

 Ben knows what’s at stake.
 He’s lived it.